Vacation rentals in Outer Banks

 Many people come to the Outer Banks simply to lounge on the beach, but there are plenty of opportunities for exploring the wilderness in a more active way.
 As part of the Cape Hatteras National Seashore, the Outer Banks offers 75 miles of protected Atlantic coastline, with plenty of trails for hikers and bikers.
 Climb up the East Coast’s highest sand dune in Jockey’s Ridge State Park to watch the sunset from its apex.

-Top things to do in Outer Banks
+What are the top things to do in Outer Banks?

 The Elizabethan Gardens